irmen/prog8/docs/source/libraries.rst

 ``mul16_last_upper () -> uword``
     Fetches the upper 16 bits of the previous 16*16 bit multiplication.
     To avoid corrupting the result, it is best performed immediately after the multiplication.
+    Note: It is only for the regular 6502 cpu multiplication routine.
+    It does not work for the verafx multiplication routines on the Commander X16!
+    These have a different way to obtain the upper 16 bits of the result: just read cx16.r0.

 cx16logo